Cast your mind back just a few years, if you would, and come with us on a journey.

 You follow your nose, hoping for the best.
 But things get worse.
-The road you choose is not only taking you in the wrong direct, but it has traffic backing up which might leave your stuck for hours.
+The road you choose is not only taking you in the wrong direction, but it has traffic backing up, which might leave you stuck for hours.

 These days, Google Maps can scan for potential delays, inform us of road diversions and help keep our journey on track.

 Where a sat nav laid out a solid plan based on the evidence it had available, Google Maps knows that plans can, and usually do, need to change.